maxhbr/LDBcollector/md/EFL-1.0.md

                         "EFL-1.0"
                     ],
                     "__impliedId": "EFL-1.0",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this license was OSI certified.
-This license has been\nsuperseded by v2.0\n"
+                                "Per SPDX.org, this license was OSI certified.
+This license has been\nsuperseded by v2.0\n" ]
-                            }
                         ]
                     ],
                     "__impliedCopyleft": [